biothings/biothings.api/docs/tutorial/studio_tutorial.rst

 .. image:: ../_static/allcommands.png
    :width: 450px

-We also have new notifications as shown by the speakerphone icon number on the right.
+We also have new notifications as shown by the speakerphone icon number on the left.
 Let's have a quick look:

 .. image:: ../_static/allnotifs.png
    :width: 450px